Long Island Sound: Pollution

 Nitrogen pollution in the Sound has been declining in the 21st century.
-At the end of 2014, wastewater treatment facilities reached 94 percent of their nitrogen reduction goal set by the TMDL.
-Achieving this goal has resulted in 108,000 fewer pounds of nitrogen were discharged into the Sound every day.
+By 2016, both NY and CT attained their goals to reduce nitrogen percentages by 58.5 percent established in the TMDL.
+According to LISS as of 2018, significant improvements to wastewater treatment plants have led to "over 50 million fewer pounds of nitrogen a year are discharged into Long Island Sound" in comparison to the 1990s.
 In 2015 the Long Island Sound Study concluded that the Sound is cleaner and healthier than it has been, but still impaired from pollution and habitat loss.
 To continue improving the quality of Long Island Sound, both ongoing challenges and adapting to new conditions due to climate change need to be addressed.

 Dumping of dredged sediment

 Polluted sediment from harbor, river and waterway dredging has been dumped in four sites in the Sound, although in late 2007 two of them at the eastern end of the Sound were scheduled to be closed at some future date.
 A dumping site near Stamford, Connecticut, and another near New Haven, Connecticut, were expected to remain open.
 In 2007, the U.S. EPA and U.S. Army Corps of Engineers began a five- to seven-year, $16 million study on more environmentally friendly ways to dredge harbors in the Sound.
 Dumping the sediment in the Sound is considerably less expensive than other options, according to Connecticut harbor officials and state and federal environmental officials.

 Federal officials had concluded that sediment from Bridgeport Harbor was too contaminated for disposal in the Sound, and in 2007 the Connecticut Department of Environmental Protection (DEP) required Norwalk, Connecticut, to "cap" 350000 cuyd of dumped sediment from a planned Norwalk Harbor dredging project with 75000 cuyd of material.
 Silt and sediment from the harbor contains heavy metals and polycyclic aromatic hydrocarbons, according to DEP officials.